WordPress/blueprints/blueprints/my-wordpress/contributing-recipes.md

 3. Read the recipe as a user flow from top to bottom.
 The sequence should still make sense if optional steps are skipped.

-The pull request will run a GitHub Action that validates the My WordPress and app catalog JSON files.
+The pull request will run a GitHub Action that validates JSON syntax and checks app and My WordPress Blueprint files against the WordPress Playground Blueprint schema.

 ## Open the Pull Request